Welcome to UWA Cyber Security

 - misuse of service, systems or information

-- physical or logical damage to systems
+- physical or logical damage to University devices and equipment

 - sudden appearance of unexpected/unusual programs